Winter Term Program

 Bethel, Maine 04217

-April 15 – Application Deadline
+April 15 – Application Priority Deadline

-June 1 – Decision letters are mailed
+May 1 – Decision letters start being mailed

 As the On Snow Program Manager, Ms. Costello provides the oversight that keeps the Gould Academy Competition Program (GACP) running smoothly throughout the winter.
 With her bird’s eye view of the program, she manages the daily operation for the full-time and weekend GACP.
 Also Gould’s Winter Term Program Coordinator, she is the liaison between Winter Term student’s sending school and Gould Faculty.
 Ms. Costello is a 1984 graduate of the University of Maine at Farmington and brings to Gould Academy 25 years of experience in managing various programs and departments for both Sugarloaf and Sunday River ski resorts.
 She lives in Bethel in the Winter Term Dorm and has two children: Meghan ‘11 and Wyatt ’12.